Noorkathir/GameExplorer/README.md

 i use a past codes from the bootcamp and assignments and improved them

-ChatGpt as a helper for the errors that apear
+ChatGpt as a helper for the errors that apear (most catch and try from it)

 youtube so i can have a wide pov